 Nederlands Kustpad deel 1 (Dutch Coastal Path part 1)

-The guide describes the Coastal Path from Hoek van Holland, where the ferry arrives from Harwich (GB) to Bergen op Zoom.
-Actually, the description and maps are up to the Youth Hostel Stayokay Bergen op Zoom, in a forest area near the border where it connects to the Belgian GR5 to Maastricht.
+The guide describes the Coastal Path from Hoek van Holland, where the ferry arrives from Harwich (GB), to Bergen op Zoom.
+Actually, the description and maps are up to the Youth Hostel Stayokay Bergen op Zoom, in a forest area near the border where E2 connects to the Belgian GR5 to Maastricht.

 Wandelnet – www.wandelnet.nl